 If you’re a cost leader, offering attractive price discounts makes you more attractive to customers.

 But if you’re more of a differentiation or niche player, your whole sales promotion strategy will be around something else.
 Exclusive or limited offers, for example.
 Targeted offers to encourage loyal customers to buy more, or more often.

 Nudge psychology - Make e-Commerce social

-Now we move on the nudge psychology principle of sociability.
-People are influenced by what they see others doing, or have already done.
+Now we move on to the nudge psychology principle of sociability.
+People are influenced by what they see others doing or have already done.

 That means you need a plan to manage early adopters.
 If you encourage these customers to endorse your product, it creates a positive impression for more risk-averse customers.
 They’ll see you as more trustworthy.

 Early adopters like to try out new products.
 They get a buzz from being first with new trends.
 They’re less risk-averse than the majority of customers.